 My writing has been divided between fiction and academic legal publications, though since I retired from my academic post a few years ago it has focused completely upon fiction.
 My early fiction was mainly science fiction, or general fiction with a speculative element, but more recently the emphasis has shifted to crime and general fiction.

 As well as short stories and other works, I have written 8 novels.
 The first 3 are ’prentice efforts which are better remaining buried, although the first of them did make it into print in a German translation in 1985.
-Three of the later ones reached the public domain and may be obtained online, and the most recent, Close Quarters, was published in 2017.
+Four of the others have been published and the fifth is due to appear in 2019.

 Five of the novels, and also the magazine Mind Boggling Science Fiction, have their own web pages.